ibm-cloud-docs/vpc/vpn-create.md

     * Select **Auto** if you want the gateway to try to automatically establish the connection.
     * Select or create custom policies if you need to enforce particular security requirements, or the VPN gateway for the other network doesn't support the security proposals that are tried by auto-negotiation.

    The IKE and IPsec security options that you specify for the connection must be the same options that are set on the peer gateway for the network outside your VPC.
    {: important}

-## Creating a VPN gateway using the CLI
+## Creating a VPN gateway by using the CLI
 {: #vpn-create-cli}
 {: cli}